Diagnosing Magnetic Fields in Cylindrical Implosions with Oblique Proton Radiography: Simulation

 \section{Simulation}

 The multiphysics radiation-hydrodynamics code \textit{HYDRA}~\cite{Marinak2001three,Farmer2017simulation} is used to perform a series of 3-D simulations of magnetized shots from both experiments, and of the unmagnetized shot from Exp.~1.
 The experiment is close to axisymmetric but the implosion beam geometry (four rings of ten beams) imposes a weak mode 10 in the implosion.
-This asymmetry does not significantly affect the results presented here, but 3-D simulations are required to reproduce the measured neutron yields, and are therefore used for these analysis as well.
-Simulations of the unmagnetized shot were run with different flux limiters ($f=0.15$ and $f=0.05$, commonly used values for high and low heat flux, respectively~\cite{Rosen2011role}) to test the extent to which the flux limiter affects the Biermann battery mechanism by modifying the electron temperature gradients~\cite{Ridgers2021inadequacy}.
+This asymmetry does not significantly affect the results presented here, but 3-D simulations were required to reproduce the measured neutron yields in previous simulations, and are therefore used for these analysis as well. {Simulations corresponding to Exp.
+2 are initialized with a low density CH plasma inside the cylinder, representing the plasma created when shocks driven by the compression beams break through the shell wall.} Simulations of the unmagnetized shot were run with different flux limiters ($f=0.15$ and $f=0.05$, commonly used values for high and low heat flux, respectively~\cite{Rosen2011role}) to test the extent to which the flux limiter affects the Biermann battery mechanism by modifying the electron temperature gradients~\cite{Ridgers2021inadequacy}.
 All other simulations were run with a flux limiter of $f=0.15$.

-\textit{HYDRA} includes laser ray-tracing and MHD packages, and here is run using resistive MHD with the addition of some extended MHD features, including the Nernst term.
-The Righi--Leduc term is included but is reduced in the unmagnetized case (due to numerical instability at low fields).
+\textit{HYDRA} includes laser ray-tracing and MHD packages, and here is run using resistive MHD with the addition of some extended MHD features, including the Nernst term. {Nernst advection acts to reduce the compressed axial field relative to the frozen-in flux model.} The Righi--Leduc term is included but is reduced in the unmagnetized case (due to numerical instability at low fields).
 All simulations are initialized on a cylindrical grid (described elsewhere~\cite{Hansen2020neutron}) with identical target and laser-drive configurations corresponding to the experimental configuration.
 These simulations have previously been demonstrated to model x-ray self-emission, neutron bang time, and neutron-averaged ion temperature from this experimental platform~\cite{Davies2017laser,Hansen2018measuring, Hansen2018optimization,Hansen2020neutron}.
 In post-processing, the \textit{HYDRA} results are re-gridded (using a nearest-neighbor interpolation) onto a $200 \times 200 \times 200$ Cartesian mesh.
 The electric field (which is not directly output by \textit{HYDRA}) is calculated as $\bm E = - \nabla P_\text{e}/e n_\text{e}$.
 Other electric-field sources, such as the Hall term, are found to be negligible.